6 Empowering Books for Little Girls

 Publisher: Simon & Schuster Books for Young Readers

 Ages: 3-6 years

 This lovely book reiterates the theme of feminism while making a point that girls can do anything and that they have immense potential to make a path for themselves.
 The book features unconventional girls who climb trees, play in the mud, love playing sports and making a mess, while also debunking clichés like all princesses should wear pink.
-The book, which has lovely illustrations that add to its charm, also encourages little girls to
+The book, which has lovely illustrations that add to its charm, also encourages little girls to be confident.

 Author: Ludwig Bemelmans

 Publisher: Viking Press

 This is a classic picture book for girls that never goes out of favour.
 Even after more than seven decades of being published, it still remains a favourite.
 It is the story of a seven-year-old girl, who lives in a Catholic boarding house in Paris with 11 other girls.
 She is a redhead and not afraid of anything -- not even tigers and hospitals.
 The story captures her adventures and how she has to go to the hospital when she has a ruptured appendix.
 Brave as she is, Madeline sails through it all.
 The book had subsequent sequels about the little girl's various escapades.